Flamejo9774/LuaSand/README.md

 # Blocks

 Sand  | Sand can fall LeftDown,RightDown and down at a random speed it also sinks and is more sticky in water

-Stone | Stone is a Strong Material that doesnt Fall or Burn but at a temperature of 2000°C it Turns Into Lava(Liquid Stone)
+Stone | Stone doesnt Fall or Burn but at a temperature of 2000°C it Turns Into Lava(Liquid Stone)
 Water | Water falls the same as Sand plus Left and Right when water is above a temperature of 100°C it begins to boil
 Fire  | Fire moves in all directions and releases Temperatures of 150°C(had to shrink it)
 Wood  | Wood Is Static but Burns at a temperature of 230°C